Lift Test Calibration#

 Requirements#

-Today, we won’t be discussing how to conduct various tests, but instead, we will focus on their utilization.
+Today, we won’t be discussing how to conduct lift tests, but instead, we will focus on their utilization.
 If you wish to acquire knowledge on how to generate results that are compatible with your MMM models, you can check out CausalPy for conducting experiments.

 Goal#